Skip to main content

 • Headlamp: With extra batteries

-• Duffel Bag: 50-90L, for porters to carry your equipment
+• Duffel bag (or similarly sized large trekking backpack), 50–90L, suitable for porters to carry your main equipment.

 • Backpack: 30-35L, for you to carry on your own